Mehrabad International Airport: 2008–present

 After the transfer of all International flights to Imam Khomeini, Mehrabad became solely for domestic traffic.
 Despite this, it has faced being overcrowded with the expansion of air travel in the country.
 In 2015 a proposal for a seventh terminal at Mehrabad was made, with plans to open a new twenty-gate terminal located between terminal 1, 2, 4, 6.
-Originally anticipated to be complete by 2020.
-Construction never began, and it is unclear if it is still to the airports interest.
+The proposal estimated completion of this expansion by 2020, however construction never began and it is unclear if the proposal will move forward.

 In 2019, a proposal to transfer domestic flights to Imam Khomeini airport was made.
 However it was abandoned and has not been officially considered due it being protested by Iranians and Tehranis as it would require a longer travel from the city to the further Imam Khomeini airport.

-During the June 2025 Israeli strikes on Iran, the airport was closed.
-On 14 June 2025, a fire was burning at a hangar for military jets at the airport.
-The airport reopened on 4 July 2025, 22 days after being closed.
+During the Twelve-Day War (June 2025) between Iran and Israel, the airport was closed after explosions at the site on 14 June 2025.
+An Israeli airstrike at the airport hit two Iranian F-14 fighter jets with one of those being destroyed.

+On 3 March 2026, during the 2026 Iran war, the Mehrabad Airport was hit in an Israeli airstrike.